phuongle0701/AMATH741_project_numerical_pde/README.md

 * The generated data for Burgers and kdV equations are stored in data folder.

 * The exact dynamics are plots for generated data.

+** The matlab file needs to install external programs called 'chebfun'.
+It can be installed via https://www.chebfun.org/download/ and it is compatiable with  MATLAB 7.9 (R2009b) or later**